SYNOPSIS

 The standard options for TeX Live programs are also accepted: --help/-h/-?, --version, -q (no informational messages), -v (debugging messages, can be repeated).
 For the details about these, see the TeXLive::TLUtils documentation.

 The --version option shows version information about the TeX Live release and about the tlmgr script itself.
-If paired with -v, revision number for the used TeX Live Perl modules are shown, too.
+If -v is also given, revision number for the loaded TeX Live Perl modules are shown, too.

 ACTIONS